 Do I Need a Living Trust in Nevada?

-You don’t have to have a living trust in Nevada if you are unsure about it.
+You don’t have to have a living trust in Nevada if you are unsure.
 You can pass assets to the next generation through a will.
 However, there are some benefits of having a living trust, such as:

 Avoids Probate Court

-One of the primary benefits of having a living trust is that it will help you avoid probate.
+One of the primary benefits of having a living trust is that it will help you avoid the probate process altogether.
 Probate is the legal process of transferring your assets to your beneficiaries after your death.

 Save Time and Money